Balbader/42_ft_transcendence/FT_TRANSCENDENCE/Docker/README.md

 Ideally:

 - each container should work on its own
-- each container should the specific guidlines to launch it
+- each container should have the specific guidlines to launch it